rweigel/phys305/flux.md

 $$\sigma_o=\sigma_i\frac{R_i}{R_o}$$

-This equation states that the density (number of particles per unit area) is inversely proportitional to distance.
+This equation states that the density (number of particles per unit area) is inversely proportional to distance.
 This was shown to be true in the previous example.

 A mathematical way of showing this is to note that the flux through the inner differential length, $ds_i$, shown in the diagram above is $2 \pi R_i d\theta$ so that the differential flux through $ds_i$ is